 The second reason for integrating offline and online marketing efforts is because of the trends of today’s digital marketing landscape.
 Geodata and machine learning have lead to a rise in preference- and location-based services for people.
 More information is getting automatically served up to us, rather than found by searching for it.
 As a result, we are now expecting the offers and deals of the businesses we engage with to find us, not to be found by us.
 In order to meet the expectations of your customers, it is essential to bring your offline efforts online.
 Real-time marketing, such as by using social media to inform people of promotions and events occurring in the physical world, is one way of doing this.

-Related: 2017 Marketing Must Dos
+Related: 2017 Marketing Must-Dos

 3. Stronger Marketing

-A third reason why you should integrate offline and online marketing efforts is because they will strengthen one another.
+A third reason why you should integrate offline and online marketing efforts is that they will strengthen one another.
 By using one channel to promote the other, you increase the effectiveness of each channel while providing a continuous experience for your target audience.
 This positive experience will keep them engaged longer with your business, and longer engagement often leads to potential customers.

 4. Expand Your Reach

 One last reason you should integrate your offline and online marketing activities is because you can expand your reach.
-It is a well known fact that by sharing something online, such as through social media or an email blast, you can reach more than just the people who visit your store or live close to it.
+It is a well-known fact that by sharing something online, such as through social media or an email blast, you can reach more than just the people who visit your store or live close to it.
 However, expanding your reach doesn’t always mean getting more people.
 It can also mean getting better people—that is, people better suited for your business, who are most likely to become customers or brand evangelists.
 If you take something that is online and promote it in store or on a flyer, you are likely to get loyal customers, who frequent your location or interact with you in person, to get online, engage with you there, and encourage others to engage as well.

 Though digital marketing is on the rise, offline marketing activities are still important and effective for your business, and its role in the community.
 At the same time, some of the tried and true offline marketing activities that have worked in the past may lose traction unless you incorporate an online element to them.
 By combining your online and offline marketing strategies, you are sure to maximize the effectiveness of your activities and grow your business.